Academic Integrity at UNSW

 Contract cheating, or 'ghostwriting', is when a student engages another person to complete work for them, and then submits the work as their own, regardless if money was paid or not.

-Where a student breaches the Student Code with respect to academic integrity, the University may take disciplinary action under the Student Misconduct Procedure.
+Where a student breaches the UNSW Code of Conduct with respect to academic integrity, the University may take disciplinary action under the Complaints Management and Investigations Policy & Procedure.

 Go through this Self-Check List to make sure that you are working with academic integrity.